Table of Contents

 While under my father’s supervision, I cleared 5m in Nan-tou International Pole Vault Championship this year.

-Also, I placed 7th out of 26 competitors, which came from Taiwan, Malaysia, USA, China, Japan, Australia, and Thailand.
+Also, I placed 7th out of 26 competitors, which came from Taiwan, Malaysia, the USA, China, Japan, Australia, and Thailand.

 Consequently, my performance set a new record for the National Junior indoor Record and National Men Indoor Record.